Barbara Hendricks

-Barbara Hendricks (born November 20, 1948) is an American operatic soprano and concert singer.
-Hendricks has lived in Europe since 1977, and in Switzerland in Basel since 1985.
+Barbara Hendricks (born November 20, 1948) is an American lyric soprano and humanitarian.
+Born in Arkansas, Hendricks studied chemistry and mathematics at the University of Nebraska before becoming a singer.
+She gained acclaim for her operatic roles from her 1974 debut onwards, and also performs jazz among other genres.
+Hendricks has been a UNHCR Goodwill Ambassador since 1987.
+She has lived in Europe since 1977, and in Basel since 1985.
 She is a citizen of Sweden following her marriage to a Swedish citizen.